opensearch-project/project-website/_posts/2023-07-27-alert-anomaly-visual.md

 ## Community feedback

 The OpenSearch Project wants your feedback about this feature.
 Let us know how we can improve the functionality and capability of the alerting and anomaly detection visualization workflows.
-You can leave your feedback in an issue in the [Alerting repository](<insert-link>) or [Anomaly Detection repository](<insert-link>) on GitHub.
+You can leave your feedback in an issue in the [Alerting repository](https://github.com/opensearch-project/alerting-dashboards-plugin) or [Anomaly Detection repository](https://github.com/opensearch-project/anomaly-detection-dashboards-plugin) on GitHub.

 This feature required a lot of collaboration, and we are especially grateful for the hard work and dedication of the following contributors: @lezzago, @ohltyler, @amitgalitz, @jackiehanyang, @xeniatup, @kamingleung, @KrooshalUX, @joshuarrrr, @ashwin-pc, @vagimeli, and @brijos.

 ## Related resources

-The following OpenSearch documentation provide more information about this feature:
+The following OpenSearch documentation provides more information about this feature:

 - [Alerting visualizations and dashboards]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/dashboards-alerting/)
 - [Anomaly detection visualizations and dashboards]({{site.url}}{{site.baseurl}}/observing-your-data/ad/dashboards-anomaly-detection/)